 - Basic strikes using a Jukto (Korean bamboo sword).
 This prepares the student for more advanced weapon understanding such as Komdo and real sword work later in the syllabus.

 - More advanced Pung Ryu Do pattern taught

 - More advanced throwing techniques finishing with lock ups or ways of controlling opponent with minimal aggression yet maximal effect

 - Pattern is based on real application against real attackers.
 Students are not just learning a set of fancy moves, they must need to make them work against a moving attacker

-- Use of Jangbon or Long Pole as weapon.
-Student develops forearm strength and co-ordination in handling a long weapon.
+- Use of Jangbon or Long Pole as a weapon.
+The student develops forearm strength and coordination in handling a long weapon.
 This develops the basics for the Jangbong patterns taught after Black Belt level

 - The students at this point feel like they have covered an enormous amount of training and techniques.
 They have usually been training for 5-6 years and are well equipped in their ability to defend themselves, have increased confidence and respect for themselves and their peers, and their fitness levels are looking good.
 What they won’t realise until later, is that they have been in the process of gathering all of the tools to help them along this journey

 - This is where the true journey begins and it all gets even more interesting.
 At this point, the students learn how to utilise their tools.
 They are taught to re-evaluate their skills, refine and enhance what they have learned to make them a well rounded Martial Artist.

 - Once achieving their Black Belt 1st Degree there is a structured pathway to continue to higher levels of competency and effectiveness.
 This usually involves the use of smaller movements, less force and often less spectacular looking techniques, yet the end result is usually more effective end result in a shorter time.